Breast reduction liposuction

 Breast Reduction Liposuction

-• Can walk out of the day surgery 1 hour after the procedure
+- Can leave of the day surgery 1 hour after the procedure

 Conventional Breast Reduction Surgery

-• Suits women with very glandular breast and minimal fatty tissue
+- Suits women with very glandular breast and minimal fat tissue